sparkpool/PincodeDirectory/pincode/Readme.txt

 7) After build it will create war which we will deploy on web server
 8) API Response will serve as JSON
 9) For JSON we used Jackson
+10) Page Context of this project is pc i.e war will be created with name pc.war and so, url will be like: localhost:8080/pc